PRIVACY & SECURITY

 We do not and will not knowingly collect information from any unsupervised person under the age of 18.
 If you are under the age of 18, you must not use this Website or submit any personal data to us unless you have the consent of, and are supervised by, a parent or guardian.

-When you make purchases from Marks & Spencer (including purchases made in-store on any device, over the phone, or via our catalogue order forms or this Website) we may collect the following personal data about you:
+When you make purchases from Marks & Spencer (including purchases made in-store on any device, over the phone, via our catalogue order forms or this Website) or browse this Website, we may collect the following personal data about you:

 - your name, age and sex;